 10

 Students interested in social justice have told me they are concerned about the harm of hate speech, and they think words can create a hostile environment.
-I question how much of this harm happens in life.
+I question how much harm occurs in life.
 I also doubt that changing speech reduces harm, and I asked the students if they knew of examples of people using restrained speech who had created a better environment.
 These people dislike being questioned.
 They got angry and accused me of being part of the problem.
 I was not asking just to be a jerk.
 I was interested in an answer.
 Ask other people the same kinds of questions, and most of them are happy to talk.
 These students think regular people are easily persuaded to be evil, and they think you are too dumb to think for yourself.
 Such students think their own opinion is a cure for your evil.

 I always found the environment created by politically correct people to be creepy.
 It is not a better environment.
 Gargoyles will watch everything people say, and people will not realize they committed a thoughtcrime until after being fired from their job and condemned on the internet.
-This creates a world where everyone has to check every word, and people fear anything they say will be used against them.
+This creates a world where everyone has to check every word, and people fear that anything they say will be used against them.
 Do you want laws controlling speech to be enforced by people who find offense in more ways than anyone should?
 English laws, which are supposed to protect people from hate speech, have put thousands of people in jail (Parker, 2017).
 Meanwhile, universities have bias response teams to uncover and punish.
 People who want to control you easily forget about mercy and let spite justify their actions.

 “In every case, subjectivity is all that’s needed to make a report — a student merely has to “feel” they were harmed or targeted in some way.
 This allows sensitive students or those seeking attention to punish others for saying things they don’t like.”
 (Schow, 2017)

 Leftists will accuse you of making people feel excluded with the names you call those people, so they will expect you to use new words.
 This art of changing language gives progressives new reasons to complain about you.
 They do not care if old Western literature used those words to admire other cultures.
 I do not want to talk like a communist.
 Let us ignore what the NewSpeak dictionary says.
-Instead, let us talk the way our grandparents talked because our grandparents were good people who fought for America.
+Instead, let us talk the way our grandparents did, because they were good people who fought for America.

-The Jaguar portrays a real deadly part of Nature.
+The Jaguar portrays a real, deadly part of Nature.
 Anyone willing to accept the Jaguar in themselves will have no problem with unrestrained speech.
 This idea came to me one day, and I feel very protective of it.
 Political correctness only allows a restrained, domesticated form of speech, and the outraged can manipulate society because people are afraid to stop them.
 Do not accept this attack on our Nature.
-They do not own you, so tell them to go away.
+They do not own you, so tell them to leave you alone.
 My barbarian way of thinking says each of us can live as our Animals, without someone else dictating what we can do or think.
 Feel free to let your motivation grow naturally.
 The Beast Within has been locked up for too long, so open the door, let the Beast out, and then allow the Beast into our circles.
 We will rediscover the Sacred Grove.

 Suppose you are a kid building a sand castle.
 Another kid says, “I can build a better sand castle,” and knocks your sand castle over.
 That kid is destined to grow up to be a humanities professor.
 I was told by one of those professors that comedians such as Benny Hill are sexist.
 Those humanities professors know how to knock down stuff ordinary people like, but I have never seen one build a better sand castle, so why should we listen to them?
 Instead of assuming that Benny Hill contributed to bad culture, let us consider whether our culture needs people like Benny Hill.
+I tried to tell the professor why Benny Hill was funny, but the professor cut me off and said, “You are pushing me outside my comfort zone,” and then refused to listen to anything else I had to say.
+No one said comfort zone when I was a kid.
+Now, schools tell kids that using words like ‘comfort zone’ is the mature way to talk.

 Section 5: Clowns